Skip to content

 pyds project init # scaffolds project with cookiecutter and pixi

-When starting a new project, I use pyds-cli to scaffold out the environment.
-Underneath the hood, the pyds project init command uses cookiecutter to scaffold out a new project and then calls on pixi to install the environment.
+When starting a new project, I use pyds-cli to scaffold the layout.
+Under the hood, pyds project init uses cookiecutter, then brings Pixi in to install the environment.

 pixi init --format pyproject # quick initialization for prototyping